ByteKnights/CryptoBuddy-Final/README.md

 # CryptoBuddy
-A pocket sized device that makes PGP messaging "a little more" secure.
+A device that makes messaging "a little more" secure.